 Gum Disease Treatment

-Periodontics is the dental speciality focusing exclusively in the inflammatory disease that destroys the gums and other supporting structures around the teeth.
+Periodontics is the dental speciality focusing exclusively on the inflammatory disease that destroys the gums and other supporting structures around the teeth, otherwise known as gum disease.

-Inflammation of the gums presents in many different forms, ranging from mild (gingivitis) to severe (periodontitis) with varying levels of soft tissue destruction leading to possible tooth loss.
+Inflammation of the gums presents in many different forms, ranging from mild (gingivitis) to severe (periodontitis), each with varying levels of soft tissue destruction that could, possibly, lead to tooth loss in the most severe of cases.
+The treatment you receive will largely depend on how serious your gum disease is.

 What causes gum disease?

 Gum disease occurs when plaque builds up around teeth that are not cleaned properly.
-Other contributing factors include smoking, diabetes and sugary foods.
+However, there are other contributing factors that people might not know about, including smoking, having diabetes and/or consuming sugary foods and drinks.

 How can gum disease be prevented?

-Prevention of gum disease maybe controlled by the amount of plaque and tartar that build up on your teeth.
-To do this you should brush and floss correctly, visit your dentist and hygienist regularly and stop smoking if applicable.
+Prevention of gum disease may be controlled by the amount of plaque and tartar that build up on your teeth.
+To do this effectively, you should brush and floss correctly, visit your dentist and hygienist regularly and make some healthy lifestyle changes, such as taking steps to quit smoking or avoid sugary foods and beverages.

 What does treatment entail?

 Mild gum disease may be treated with a daily brushing and flossing routine.
-In some cases, root planning may be required, which is a deep clean under the gums that removes bacteria.
-If you have severe gum disease, you may need further treatment, such as periodontal surgery.
+In some cases, root planning may be required.
+This refers to a deep clean under the gums that removes bacteria.
+If you have severe gum disease, you may need further treatment, such as periodontal surgery, and our highly-qualified dentists will be on hand to help you.